Tips for opening a bank account in Israel.

 Bank fees and bank charges

 Current account fees are just one of the bank charges you will have to deal with.
 There are ATM fees, foreign currency transaction fees, interest of loans and tons of other fees and commissions you are probably not even aware of.
 Choosing a bank with the lowest fees and best conditions makes financial sense.

 Pepper Bank is Bank Leumi’s digital bank.
 Managed entirely from your mobile phone, you can manage your account, loans, savings, money transfers, investments etc. – all from your mobile.
 You can even open your account from your mobile in just a few minutes.

 Pepper offers you 13 free bank transactions.

-Bank Hapoalim's digital services has a relatively limited range of operations but there are a small selection of transactions that are exempt of commissions and bank charges.
+Bank Hapoalim’s digital services has improved over the years.
+Their website is in Hebrew.
+There are a small selection of transactions that are exempt of commissions and bank charges.

 Heshbon Yarok (Green Account)

-Heshbon Yarok offers a 50% discount when ordering a check book and a reduced commission of 0.35% on the purchase/sale of Israeli securities (subject to a minimum)
+No SMS fees.
+Heshbon Yarok offers a 50% discount when ordering a check book and a reduced commission of 0.35% on the purchase/sale of Israeli securities (subject to a minimum).

 Please tell us about your bank and its customer service in the comments section below.